IUDataStructuresCourse/course-web-page-fall-2022/lectures/Nov-14.md

 broken into partial solutions, and there is a way to prune partial solutions that can't be extended to a full solution.

+The general recipe for backtracking is to write a recursive function of the following form.

+    solve(partialSolution) =
+	  if prune(partialSolution)
+	    return null
+	  if accept(partialSolution)
+	    return partialSolution
+	  else
+	    for every way to extend partialSolution to partialSolution2: partialSolution3 = solve(partialSolution2)
+		  if partialSolution3 != null
+		    return partialSolution3
+	    return null

 Example: Sudoku (world's hardest by the mathematician Arto Inkala)

     800 000 000